 How to optimise network capacity and avoid the fee?

-The generation capacity supplied to the network can be reduced at any time and this is free of charge.
 An application must be submitted for a reduction to the e-mail address [email protected].
 After the generation capacity has been reduced, the previous generation capacity may no longer be used.
 Any subsequent increase in the generation capacity supplied to the network must be made in accordance with the connection conditions.

 Frequently Asked Questions